-In the kitchen, the am-I-making-this-right moments strike and millennials search for guidance.
-Questions like "What temperature to bake chicken?" are increasingly asked from mobile devices (see chart), and 68% of millennial mums said that they also watch videos while cooking.9 And if hands are occupied, voice search becomes indispensable: Twenty-three per cent of adults use it while cooking.
+In the kitchen, the am-I-making-this-right moments strike, and millennials search for guidance.
+Questions like "What temperature to bake chicken?" are increasingly asked from mobile devices (see chart), and 68% of millennial moms said that they also watch videos while cooking.9 And if hands are occupied, voice search becomes indispensable: Twenty-three percent of adults use it while cooking.

 Now, where are the dinner guests?
 More than likely, they're in the kitchen, too.
-Millennials aren't cooking alone; 27% said they were likely to be sharing the experience with a spouse, friend or child.14 This is helping millennials see cooking as an opportunity to spend quality time with family and friends, not as a chore — something Kraft has seen.
-"For Kraft, we believe it's about not only asking what we can do to help consumers create a better dish — but what we can do to help consumers achieve a better experience across the board," says mcgarrybowen's Conroy.
+Millennials aren't cooking alone; 27% said they were likely to be sharing the experience with a spouse, friend, or child.1 This is helping millennials see cooking as an opportunity to spend quality time with family and friends, not as a chore—something Kraft has seen.
+"For Kraft, we believe it's about not only asking what we can do to help consumers create a better dish—but what we can do to help consumers achieve a better experience across the board," says mcgarrybowen’s Conroy.

 For brands: The cooking journey doesn't end once the ingredients have been bought and the pans are in place.
 Think beyond the recipe and how-tos, and consider ways to promote a fun and social cooking experience for millennials, whether their family and friends are in the kitchen or across the country.